actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 <summary>The raw basics</summary>

-> “The only way you can stay on top is to remember to touch bottom and get back to basics.”
+> "Without a solid foundation of raw basics, any structure built upon it is liable to crumble and fall."
->> Shane Black
+>> Unknown

 * Have internet access sorted out for new starts or let them know if there isn't any.
 * Locker access (if you supply lockers for hot-desk environments).